 Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals who are 15 years of age or over and are on haemodialysis, a renal transplantation programme or have chronic renal failure (CKD stage 4 or 5) that is likely to require haemodialysis or transplant in accordance with the recommendations given in Chapter 7 and Chapter 18 of Immunisation Against Infectious Disease: 'The Green Book'.
 Criteria for inclusion Individuals who are 15 years of age or over and are on haemodialysis, a renal transplantation programme or have chronic renal failure (CKD stage 4 or 5) that is likely to require haemodialysis or transplant.
-Criteria for exclusion 2 Individuals for whom no valid consent has been received.
+Criteria for exclusion 2 Individuals for whom valid consent, or 'best-interests' decision, in accordance with the Mental Capacity Act 2005, has not been obtained.
 Individuals who: are under 15 years of age have had a confirmed anaphylactic reaction to a previous dose of hepatitis B containing vaccine or to any components of the vaccine are known to have markers of current (HBsAg) or past (anti-HBcore) hepatitis B infection do not have a renal indication for HepB vaccination (see PHE HepB PGD) are suffering from acute severe febrile illness (the presence of a minor illness without fever or systemic upset is not a contraindication for immunisation) Cautions including any relevant action to be taken Syncope (fainting) can occur following, or even before any vaccination especially in adolescents as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
 It is important that procedures are in place to avoid injury from faints.
 Use caution when vaccinating individuals with severe (ie anaphylactic) allergy to latex.
-The HBvaxPRO® syringe plunger, stopper and tip cap contain dry natural latex rubber; use an alternative vaccine if available.
+The HBvaxPRO [®] syringe plunger, stopper and tip cap contain dry natural latex rubber; use an alternative vaccine if available.
 The immunogenicity of the vaccine could be reduced in immunosuppressed subjects.
 Vaccination should proceed in accordance with the national recommendations.
 However, re- immunisation may need to be considered.
-Seek medical advice as appropriate. relevant action to be vaccination especially in adolescents as a psychogenic response to the needle injection.
-This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
-It is important that procedures are in place to avoid injury from faints.
-Use caution when vaccinating individuals with severe (ie anaphylactic) allergy to latex.
-The HBvaxPRO® syringe plunger, stopper and tip cap contain dry natural latex rubber; use an alternative vaccine if available.
-The immunogenicity of the vaccine could be reduced in immunosuppressed subjects.
-Vaccination should proceed in accordance with the national recommendations.
-However, re- immunisation may need to be considered.
-Seek medical advice as
+Seek medical advice as appropriate.
+Action to be taken if the patient is excluded Individuals who are under 15 years of age who are on haemodialysis, renal transplantation programmes or with chronic renal failure (CKD stage 4 or 5) that is likely to require haemodialysis or transplant, should be referred for specialist advice on the appropriate vaccination schedule.
+A PSD is required as vaccination of these individuals is outside the remit of this PGD. continued over page

-2 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside the PGDs remit and another form of authorisation will be required HepB Renal PGD v02.00 Valid from: 01/05/2019 Expiry: 30/04/2021 Page 6 of 14
+2 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside the PGDs remit and another form of authorisation will be required HepB Renal PGD v03.00 Valid from: 01 May 2021 Expiry: 30 April 2023 Page 7 of 15